choener/MutationOrder/README.md

 ## example usage

-We assume that you have two Fasta files, *from.fa* and *to.fa* but they can be named however is convenient (say *chimp.fa* and *human.fa*).
+We assume that you have two Fasta files, *chimp_118.fa* and *human_118.fa* but they can be named however is convenient.
 Each file has to contain exactly one sequence and both sequences have to be of the same length.

+For testing with chimp and human, the provided chimp-human.json.gz database should be used, otherwise the initial foldings will be recalculated.
+All required files are available under 'Binaries' at the bottom of the page.

+In case, you don't want or can't use the provided work database, run ./MutationOrder with --verbose

 We then run

-    ./MutationOrder --workdb from-to.json.gz --scoretype pairdistcen --onlypositive --outputprefix test
+    ./MutationOrder --workdb chimp-human.json.gz --scoretype pairdistcen --onlypositive --outputprefix test chimp_118.fa human_118.fa

 This will generate ```test.run```, ```test-edge.eps```, and
 ```test-meaorder.eps```.